 Pros and Cons of EHRs

-Yet, in spite of all that, studies have also identified many potential drawbacks to EHRs, including increased initial acquisition and regular maintenance costs and workflow interruptions due to the need to learn a new system, which can play a role in productivity losses.
+Yet, despite all that, studies have also identified many potential drawbacks to EHRs including increased initial acquisition and regular maintenance costs, and workflow interruptions due to the need to learn a new system, which can play a role in productivity losses.
 What’s more, many people still have worries about privacy where EHRs are concerned.